enkidevs/curriculum/python/functional-programming/sum-all-map-functions/the-all-built-in.md

 ## Footnotes

 [1:Python Truthiness]
-*Using the `bool` built in function, we can check the truthiness of any object in Python.
+*Using the `bool` built-in function, we can check the truthiness of any object in Python.
 The truthiness rules can be examined at length in the second link in the Learn More section.
-As a general rule, nonempty objects are True and empty ones are False.
-For integers, 0 is False, anything else is True.
-Truthiness can be a useful shortcut when performing operations on these types.*
+Truthiness can be a useful shortcut when performing operations on non-boolean types.*